ac000/libmtdac/docs/libmtdac_mtd.h.3.rst

           .fph_version = my_ver
   };

-Finally you **need** to specify the directory that libmtdac will use for its config data.
+You also **need** to specify the directory that libmtdac will use for its config data.

 .. code-block::